The beheading of James the Great. Notice below his hands is the floppy hat of the pilgrim. Jame is Santiago! Image from here. Accessed 7/16/2018.

 My view from the terrace.
 Monte Irago is in the clouds.
 Now you know why my knees are weary.

-Here's the short end of the tradition.
-After Pentecost, James traveled from Jerusalem to Spain and labored there as a missionary.
-His efforts were less than successful.
-He converted only 9 persons.
-His message was ignored and he was even imprisoned in Grenada.
-At last, as a result of a vision from Mary, the mother of Jesus who was still alive at the time, he was recalled to Jerusalem.**** There he was beheaded.
+Here is the short end of the tradition: After Pentecost, James traveled to Spain to labor as a missionary.
+He reportedly converted only nine people, his message was largely ignored, and he was even imprisoned in Granada.
+Finally, prompted by a vision of the Virgin Mary (who was still alive at the time), he was recalled to Jerusalem.**** There, he was beheaded.

 James's noggin was buried in Jerusalem, say the Armenians (who point to the spot).
 But his body had more miles to travel.
 We'll take that up that story at a future time.